BestBeforeApp/bestbefore-terms-of-use/README.md

 **Please note:** Premium features are tied to the Google account used for the purchase via Google Play, not to your BestBefore account.
 Access to premium features on other devices requires using the same Google account in the Play Store.

+Shared Access (Premium Feature)

+If you use the shared access feature available in the Premium plan, you are responsible for managing who has access to your account and ensuring all collaborators use the service lawfully.
+BestBefore is not responsible for data loss, modifications, or misuse by individuals you have granted access to.

 Payments

 Except when required by law, paid Subscription fees are non-refundable.
 At the moment, all payments for subscription plans are processed by the Google Play Store.
 We do not collect or store your payment information.
 For more details, please refer to our Privacy Policy which you may find through this link: